How to Unblock a Shower Drain Without Chemicals

 What are some natural ways to free a shower drain?

-Do I need to utilize chemical drain cleaners free my shower?
+Do I need to utilize chemical drain cleaners clear my shower?

-When should I call an experienced plumber to fix my blocked shower drain?
+What should I do if I need to call an experienced plumber to fix my blocked shower drain?

 Conclusion